Security of Connected Devices Standard

 • Email providers must report DLP violations (e.g., sending HSD to anyone or receiving HSD in email from anyone) and how they were remediated to University Information Security

-Additional Security Requirements For Devices Accessing, Collecting, Generating, Processing, Storing, Or Transmitting Regulated Data
+d) Additional Security Requirements for Devices Accessing, Collecting, Generating, Processing, Storing, Or Transmitting Regulated Data

 In addition to the security requirements described above, additional requirements may need to be applied to a device based on law, regulation, or contractual agreement.
 Additional requirements may be required while traveling in other countries.